NinjaCloud/Shell_Scripting/lab2.md

 ```bash
 ./cloudthat.sh Bobby buddy!
 ```
 This script takes in two parameters `Bobby`and `buddy!` separated by space.
-In the `devdojo.sh` file we have the following:
+In the `cloudthat.sh` file we have the following:

 ```bash
 #!/bin/bash